bee-miczi/utils.py/README.md

 # Utilty.py

-Utility.py is a utility that offerres cool cli tools and games.
+Utility.py is a file that offerres cool cli tools and games.
-Currently the offerd games/items are: get the number, countdown, random name generator, full cpu prank and rock paper sciccors
+Currently the offerd games/items are:

+- get the number
+- countdown
+- random name generator
+- full cpu prank
+- rock paper sciccors
+- colck with accurate time
+- password generator

+---

 ## Install

+(Note: the realese only includes pacakes for x86/64.
+To run on Linux ARM-64 bit and Windows on arm)

-First go to realeses and download the latest version, depending on your platform:
+First go to realeses and download the lates version, depending on your platform:

 Windows: Open and run the exe

 Mac Os: Open and run the pkg

-Linux: Use your pakage manager to download the latest version of python
+Linux: Use your pakage manager to download the latest version of python, or bulid it from source using one of our source files.

 The file will install the latest version of python up to that date.

-(Note: If a new version of python breakes the program before we can provide, please consider downgrading your python version!)

 ###  Extra dependencies

 Before running the file go to:

-Windows 10 or prior: search for cmd and type pip install names
+Windows 10 or prior: search for cmd and type ```pip install names```

-Windows 11: search for windows termianl and type pip install names
+Windows 11: search for windows termianl and type ```pip install names```

-Mac OS: search for terminal and type pip install names (May not work, use pip3 install names intead)
+Mac OS: search for terminal and type ```pip install names``` (May not work, use ```pip3 install names intead```)

-Linux: search for terminal and type pip install names (On linux you will need to download from src)
+Linux: search for terminal and type ```pip install names```

-If you get all rigth just run the .py file and your good to go!
+If you get all rigth just run the utils.py file and your good to go!

 ## Liscence

-All affars regarding the liscence are in the liscence.md file but in short:
+All affars regarding the liscence are in the liscence.md files (<https://github.com/bee-miczi/utils.py/blob/main/LICENSE>)
-You are free to remix and remach and re distribute this softwere free of charge

 ## Contributing